Aruna Kumar Chelluboyina

 arunakumar.c@mahindrauniversity.edu.in

-Aruna Kumar Chelluboyina, PhD, is as an Assistant Professor in Center for Lifesciences at Mahindra University, Hyderabad.
+Aruna Kumar Chelluboyina, Ph.D., is as an Assistant Professor in Center for Lifesciences at Mahindra University, Hyderabad.
 He obtained his Ph.D. in Biotechnology from Indian Institute of Technology Madras, Chennai in 2016.
 Post-Ph.D., he completed his postdoctoral training from 2017 to 2023 at three different eminent research institutes in USA – Harvard Medical School, Cleveland Clinic and Case Western Reserve University.

 His background in research covers broad area of translational molecular biology in human diseases.
 His research expertise includes molecular signaling in human cancers, gene editing and advanced gene therapy approaches for molecular intervention in various human diseases.
 His research work has been published in high impact journals, and he is a passionate teacher.